 Iron is another mineral that allows your blood to carry enough oxygen.
 Your hair needs to breathe!
 Lack of enough iron in the body causes oxygen deficiency that results in dull ugly hair.

-We stumbled upon grey hair as we sought the relationship between healthy hair and a healthy body.
+We stumbled upon gray hair as we sought the relationship between healthy hair and a healthy body.
 No one is complaining about growing old.
 However, we have to at least age gracefully.

-In most cases, Grey hair is genetic and here is the specific gene behind this phenomenon.
+In most cases, gray hair is genetic and here is the specific gene behind this phenomenon.

-However, premature grey hair might be a sign that your body is lacking enough copper or is undergoing an unpleasant experience.
+However, premature gray hair might be a sign that your body is lacking copper or is undergoing an unpleasant experience.
 If this is the case, no amount of dyeing will solve the problem and it’s only a matter of time before it manifests itself in other ways.

 Eat foods rich in copper like seaweed and mushrooms to hit your daily copper requirement.

-Stress is another reason why your head is getting prematurely covered with grey hair.
+Stress is another reason why your head is getting prematurely covered with grey hair or falling out.
 Take it easy and take some time off the daily grind.
 Some meditation might help.

 Stress steals your happiness along with your hair.

 Many people are surprised to find out that stress is the villain behind hair loss, dry itchy scalp, and even eczema.
 (No wonder those expensive hair care products aren’t working as efficiently as they’re supposed to.)